 Since some opposing lawyers have formed the habit of aggression, it makes no sense trying to talk them out of it.
 Dealing with difficult attorneys requires tact.

 Habits, when formed and done repeatedly, are not easily broken.
 Your best bet is to develop strategies in handling tricky opposing lawyers.

-If you want to become a successful lawyer learn how to deal with difficult opposing counsel:
+If you want to achieve success in your legal career, you must learn how to deal with difficult opposing counsel: